 Unmissable Events In Andalucia in 2017

-ancient cities, Andalusia is one of the most popular travel
+mountains, and fascinating ancient cities, Andalusia is one of the

-stunning landscapes and coastlines draw sun seekers and nature
+traditions while the stunning landscapes and coastlines draw sun

-lovers alike.
-In addition to the permanent attractions which draw
+seekers and nature lovers alike.
+In addition to the permanent

-millions of international tourists to this fascinating and varied
+attractions which draw millions of international tourists to this

-region of Spain, Andalusia hosts an abundance of unmissable
+fascinating and varied region of Spain, Andalusia hosts an

-festivals to international exhibitions, one of a kind sporting
+exhibitions, one of a kind sporting events to family-friendly

 The year starts with a bang as Carnival is celebrated throughout Andalucia and one of the biggest and best is held in the city of Cadiz.
 This year the Cadiz Carnival takes place from the 23rd of February until the 5th of March.
 One of the most famous carnivals in all of Spain, the event, which dates back to the 15th century, is one of the highlights of the calendar in Cadiz.
 The Cadiz Carnival is influenced by the traditions of the carnival in Venice, Italy as the two cities were close trading partners during the 1500s.